Dodge Dynasty: Features

-The Dynasty was offered in Base (1988-1993), Premium (1988 only), LE (1988-1993) and Brougham trim levels, the latter offered on LE models, adding a padded "landau" vinyl roof (1992-1993).
+The Dynasty was offered in Base (1988-1993), Premium (1988 only), LE (1988-1993), and Brougham trim levels, the latter offered on LE models, adding a padded "landau" vinyl roof (1992-1993).

 Most Dynasty models were equipped with V6 engines, and four-cylinder engines were marketed to fleets.
 All were equipped with a driver's side airbag starting in 1990.
-A Bendix anti-lock braking system (including 4-wheel disc brakes) (note 2 anti-lock systems where used on C/AC cars Bendix & bosch) was available on V6 models during those years as well.
+A Bendix anti-lock braking system (including 4-wheel disc brakes) (note 2 anti-lock systems were used on C/AC cars Bendix & bosch) was available on V6 models during those years as well.
 The 1993 models featured a stainless steel exhaust system and a tamper-proof odometer.

 The 1988 LE models featured rear headrests, which were deleted for 1989-1993.
-Early production models (1988-1990) featured standard cornering lamps and remote fuel door release even on base trim models.
-By 1991-1993 those features were gradually removed from all Dodge passenger cars.
-By 1993, the only Dodge products that offered a remote fuel door release were the minivans and trucks, but in the late 1980s, (following is incorrect) this was standard on every Chrysler Corporation car including the Omni and Horizon twins.
+Early production models (1988-1990) featured standard cornering lamps and a remote fuel door release even on base trim models.
 The base models lost cornering lamps for 1991, and the LE models lost them for 1992.

+All models (1988-1993) featured power locks that automatically locked when the car's speed exceeded 15 miles per hour.
 Leather seats were optional on the LE models, but very few were so equipped.
-Also available were load-leveling suspension, 14-inch alloy wheels, wire wheel covers, illuminated entry system, Infinity stereo with equalizer and power antenna, power trunk pull-down, dual 6-way power seats, with memory available for driver's seat, and power outside mirrors.
+Also available were load-leveling suspension, 14-inch alloy wheels, wire wheel covers, an illuminated entry system, Infinity stereo with equalizer and power antenna, power trunk pull-down, dual 6-way power seats, with memory available for driver's seat, and power outside mirrors.

 Production

 Canada and Mexico

 In Canada and Mexico, Chrysler marketed the model line under the Chrysler Dynasty nameplate.
 Chrysler of Canada replaced the Dodge 600 with the Dodge Spirit, with the Chrysler Dynasty replacing the Chrysler LeBaron GTS hatchback (and ultimately, the Dodge Diplomat, as the Dodge Monaco was not marketed in Canada).

 Within the model line, the Dynasty was slotted between the LeBaron sedan and the New Yorker.
-Largely identical to the base-trim Chrysler New Yorker Salon introduced in 1990, the Chrysler Dynasty received its own grille.
-In Canada, both four-cylinder and V6 engines were offered; only V6 engines were offered in Mexico.
+Largely identical to the base-trim Chrysler New Yorker Salon introduced in 1990, the Chrysler Dynasty featured a unique grille.
+In Canada, four-cylinder and V6 engines were offered; only V6 engines were offered in Mexico.